 The biosynthesis of L-ergothioneine has been studied in Neurospora crassa [10-12] and mycobacteria .
 In the first stage, L-histidine is methylated threefold by one specific N-methyltransferase to yield the betaine derivative L-hercynine, with S-adenosyl-methionine as the methylating agent.
 Sulfur is then added to L-hercynine in an oxidation reaction catalyzed by an iron-containing enzyme.
 In N. crassa and mycobateria, the reaction uses cysteine or γ-glutamylcysteine, respectively, as the sulfur-donating substrate.
 Both pathways pass through the formation of hercynyl-cysteine sulfoxide, which is cleaved to yield L-ergothioneine and pyruvate by a β-lyase, in the presence of pyridoxal phosphate.

 L-Ergothioneine is found throughout the living world from plants to man, including in particular the well-known horseshoe crab (Limulus polyphemus), one of the oldest living animal species on Earth .
 However, these organisms are unable to synthesize L-ergothioneine.
 Plants absorb L-ergothioneine via symbiotic associations between their roots and soil fungi [15,16].
 Animals and humans only absorb L-ergothioneine via their respective food chains [3,5,17,18].
-In animals, it has been shown that the microbiota does not contribute to the presence of L-ergothioneine in the body [19,20].
+In animals, intestinal microbiota has been shown not to contribute to L-ergothioneine occurence in the body [19,20].

 The determination of the L-ergothioneine content in common foods shows that edible mushrooms, black and red beans, oat bran, garlic and some meat products (liver and kidney) are the main dietary sources of this compound for man [21,22].

-For a given tissue, high variations are observed in L-ergothioneine concentration, which most probably reflects the lack of specificity and sensitivity of earlier analysis methods and highlights the need to verify these data using more recent analytical techniques such as liquid chromatography coupled to mass spectrometry .
+For a given animal tissue or fluid, high variations are observed in L-ergothioneine concentration, which may of course reflect dietary variations but also the lack of specificity and sensitivity of earlier analysis methods.
+This highlights the need to verify older data using more recent analytical techniques such as liquid chromatography coupled to mass spectrometry .

 L-Ergothioneine is distributed in most tissues, but unevenly, as shown in the mouse: liver > kidney ≃ heart > skin ≃ lung ≃ spleen ≃ small intestine ≃ blood (erythrocytes) > pancreas ≃ testis ≃ muscle ≃ large intestine ≃ brain .
 Cross-species analysis of its content in organs also reveals differences across species [5,44].